Downtown Pizza: Best Pizza in Town

 The small pizza was a perfect size to share with six nice sized slices.
 We ate the entire pizza and felt totally full but not stuffed.
 This was a great lunch and very affordable with the pizza costing $12.95.
 We loved the casual vibe to the place, the excellent service and the wonderful pizza.

 We've returned here almost every visit to Portsmouth; and we still love their pizza.
-Our last visit in July 2014; there was even a food tour stopping here for some of the tasty pizza.
+Our last visit was in April 2015; the place was packed but it was worth the wait for a table.

 Jumpin' Jay's Fish Cafe: Jump Up